mindbat/track2-functional/Functional.md

 ```
 ### Exercises

-Try to complete the fifth set of Koans `06_functions.clj`.
+Try to complete the sixth set of Koans `06_functions.clj`.

 ### Recursion